rachit-anil/utils/README.md

 # utils
-Small functionalities that may be used across projects
+This should only have small functionalities that may be used across projects.